A Lite Distributed Semantic Communication System for Internet of Things: System Model and Problem Formulation

 where $\eta$ is the learning rate and $\frac{{\partial {\cal L}_{\tt CE}}}{{\partial {\bf{\bm \beta }}}}$ is the gradient, computed by

 In \eqref{gradients}, $\bf H$ will introduce stochasticity during weight updating.
 For an AWGN channel, $\bf H = I$ will not affect it.
-The DL model, thus, can achieve the global optimum.
-However, for fading channels, $\bf H$ is random, which leads to that $\bm \beta$ fails to converge to the global optimum while the forward-propagation in \eqref{eq5} is unable to recover semantic information accurately based on the local optimum.
-Thus, it is critical to design training process to mitigate the effects of $\bf H$, which also makes the DeepSC applicable for fading channels.
+However, for fading channels, $\bf H$ is random, which may lead to that $\bm \beta$ fails to converge to the global optimum while the forward-propagation in \eqref{eq5} is unable to recover semantic information accurately based on the local optimum.
+Thus, it is critical to design the training process to mitigate the effects of $\bf H$, which also makes the DeepSC applicable for fading channels.